 Considering that we were the second owners of this particular life jacket and it still looked new when we sent it to its third, I can definitely praise its durability.
 The nylon shell, webbing and foam were all in great condition and washed up well.
 Neither the outer shell nor the lining took on sand, so it was easy to rinse off after a beach trip.
 For long term reliability I would have liked to see better quality webbing and sturdier buckles – they were adequate and we never had any problems, but they’re on the thinner side.

-If you’re looking for a casual life jacket on a budget, this one is definitely worth a try.
+If you’re looking for a durable life jacket on a budget, and your pup is close to the bottom of the size range, this one may be worth a try.
 Most life jackets at this price point are the terrible pet store ones that are designed for looks, not function.
-A friend has one from Outward Hound or similar that entraps his dog’s front paws the moment she starts panic swimming – and she ends up immobilized, keeled slightly to one side.
+A friend has one from Outward Hound or similar that entraps his dog’s front paws the moment she starts swimming – and she ends up immobilized, keeled slightly to one side.
 The Portage, by contrast, is sleek and durable and designed with active dogs in mind.
-If you’re doing serious water sports, look for a newer version or try our new favorite, the Hurtta life jacket (review coming soon).
-If you’re going to be paddling or boating rather than swimming, look for a life jacket with a neoprene belly for more comfort while sitting or lying down.
+If you’re doing serious water sports, look for the newer version or try our new favorite, the Hurtta Life Savior (review coming soon).

 Best for: Casual users, good life jacket on a budget, swimming